 Expository writing seeks to define, describe, or explain a topic—and it’s a clear and easy way for students to practice their writing skills and to get better at introducing and exploring a given subject.

-In these new expository writing prompts for 4th graders, students will seek to define, describe, and explain topics related to their upcoming time in middle school.
+In these expository writing prompts 4th grade, your students will seek to define, describe, and explain topics related to their upcoming time in middle school.

 - Describe how “changing classes” in middle school with different teachers and classrooms for each class will differ from the way you experience an average school day now.